Every business from sole traders to large corporations are always on the lookout for ways to save time and money.

 At Currensea, we offer a long-overdue alternative to these high international payment fees.

-Our multi currency card works with your existing business account to remove 100% of bank fees on international payments.
+Our travel debit card works with your existing business account to remove 100% of bank fees on international payments.

 There is no need to go through the hassle of applying for a new bank account or worry about topping up a prepaid travel card.
 That means you enjoy the reliability and security of your existing bank with the technology, innovation and savings of a FinTech.

-Currensea utilises unique technology and new Open Banking regulation to deliver its unique service.
+The Currensea travel debit card utilises unique technology and new Open Banking regulation to deliver its unique service.

-Thousands of satisfied customers have used our FCA authorised currency card to make purchases on software, stock, equipment, travel and other services worldwide.
+Over two thousand satisfied customers have used our FCA authorised travel debit card to make purchases on software, stock, equipment, travel and other services worldwide.

 You can make payments in all of the world’s 180 different currencies and all transactions are covered by Mastercard chargeback protection.